Talking about metastatic cancer

 Telling people about your diagnosis

 You may feel guilty, feeling that you are causing them to be upset or worried.
-If you’re finding it difficult to talk about your cancer, our booklet Who Can Ever Understand? can help:
+If you’re finding it difficult to talk about your cancer, our booklet Understanding the emotional effects of cancer can help:

 Talking to your partner